The Agulhas Biodiversity Initiative

 During the first phase, ABI became a successful multi-stakeholder partnership between 25 organisational representatives from different spheres involved in the management of our area’s natural assets: government, land users and conservation organisations.
 The ABI partners implemented a number of projects and programmes aimed at conserving biodiversity and promoting economic development on the Agulhas Plain.
 The first phase was highly rated during the final evaluation by the United Nations Development Programme.

-Now ABI’s second phase is being set up, and Flower Valley Conservation Trust has been appointed as the interim coordinator.
-Our first port of call is to strengthen and broaden the partnership to consolidate the gains made in Phase 1.
-Partners also grouped their priorities into five themes that are being developed during the second phase (2011-2015).
-They are:
+During ABI’s second phase, which launched in 2010, Flower Valley Conservation Trust was appointed as the interim coordinator.
+Our first port of call was to strengthen and broaden the partnership to consolidate the gains made in Phase 1.
+Partners also grouped their priorities into four themes.

 - Integrated land-use planning (including controlling invasive alien plants);